RedPitaya/Documentation/quickStart/first.rst

         .. note::

-            When the E3 board is connected to the Red Pitaya board, Red Pitaya will not boot automatically.
-Check the E3 tab below or the :ref:`E3 board booting section <e3_board_boot>` for more information.
+            When the QSPI eMMC board is connected to the Red Pitaya board, Red Pitaya will not boot automatically.
+Check the E3 tab below or the :ref:`QSPI eMMC board booting section <QSPI_eMMC_board_boot>` for more information.

         .. tabs::

-            .. tab:: 125-14 Gen 2, 125-14 Gen 2 Pro, 125-14 Gen 2 Z7020 Pro
+            .. tab:: 125-14 Gen 2, 125-14 Pro Gen 2, 125-14 Pro Z7020 Gen 2

                 #.
 Update the Red Pitaya OS on the included SD card to the |latestOS|.
                 #.
 Insert the SD card into your Red Pitaya board.